I Needed an Introduction to Autism Long Before My Son’s Diagnosis

 The child care area consisted of two small rooms.
 Sometimes that second room would have to belong to Sam.
 We split the kids up — the other attendant would take the smallest kids and I would take the big ones.
 Sam wasn’t violent, he just didn’t seem to know his own strength, which, for a 4-year-old, was impressive.
 He would pace back and forth, and if a child was in his path, he would simply mow the child over.
 I knew he wasn’t mean.
 I wanted so badly for the other kids to understand that, but every time it was the same.
 Sometimes we had to call down to his mother to pick up early if he was having a bad day.
 She never seemed mad, just… defeated.
 Sometimes Sam would look out the window and have a little smile.
 I would stand next to him and look, too, wondering what he saw.
 I wanted so badly to connect with him; I could only imagine how his mother felt.

 About 15 years later, my son was diagnosed with autism.
-I wondered if Sam might have had autism or some other special need, too.
+I wondered if Sam might have had autism or some other disability, too.

-Learning about children with special needs should not be an elective.
-As an early childhood educator, you may be the first teacher a child with special needs will have.
+Learning about children with disabilities should not be an elective.
+As an early childhood educator, you may be the first teacher a child with a disability will have.
 They deserve a teacher who can identify a need.
 Teachers need tools to help the other children understand a classmate’s behavior, because those students will go on.
-Some children with special needs will become integrated, and their peers will grow up.
+Some children with disabilities will become integrated, and their peers will grow up.
 They might have children.
-Those children might have autism or other special needs.
+Those children might have autism or other disabilities.
 Their crash course should not come with a medical report.

 Sam would be a grown man now.
 I don’t know anything about him.
 However, I do think about him, particularly when I hear my name over the loudspeaker at the gym.